Analysis | HHS says it's out of coronavirus funding

 Some Republicans have said they wanted a fuller accounting of how the federal government has spent roughly $6 trillion in coronavirus aid before approving new funds.
 Some have looked to ensure the latest dollars are financed in full, potentially through repurposing money Congress had set aside for cities and states, our colleague Tony Romm reports this morning.

-"Before we would consider supporting an additional $30 billion” in covid-19 relief, Sen. Mitt Romney (R-Mass.) and dozens of other GOP lawmakers wrote last week, “Congress must receive a full accounting of how the government has already spent the first $6 trillion.”
+"Before we would consider supporting an additional $30 billion” in covid-19 relief, Sen. Mitt Romney (R-Utah) and dozens of other GOP lawmakers wrote last week, “Congress must receive a full accounting of how the government has already spent the first $6 trillion.”

 The debate is bubbling up around a long-term spending package that congressional negotiators could release as soon as today.